 True metallic metal

-Paint all the metallic parts of the miniature with steel.
-I used Oily Steel (865, Vallejo), but any medium steel or iron color will work.
-For added contrast, I painted the war hammer with Brassy Brass (058, Vallejo Game Color).
-Thin the acrylic paints with a little water and apply up to three thin layers for a smooth, even color.
-This method helps avoid unwanted textures.
-Remember to use a separate glass of water for cleaning brushes used with metallic paints to prevent contamination.
+Paint all the metallic parts of the miniature with a steel color.
+I used Steel IONIC-0174, but any medium steel or iron shade will work.
+For contrast, I painted the war hammer with Brass IONIC-0180.
+Thin your acrylic paints with a little water and apply up to three thin layers for a smooth, even finish.
+This helps avoid unwanted texture.
+Be sure to use a separate cup of water for cleaning brushes used with metallic paints to prevent contamination.

-1. Black Profiling: Use black paint and a thin brush to outline the edges of all metallic parts and details.
-This step is crucial for defining the metal elements more clearly.
+• Outlining: use black paint and a fine brush to outline the edges of all metallic parts and details.
+This helps define the metal areas more clearly.

-2. Glazes: Apply glazes to intensify shadows.
-A glaze is a very thin, semi-transparent layer of paint (thinned 1:5 with water) that blends smoothly from one color to another.
-Apply a black glaze starting from the lighter area and moving toward the darker area to create more pronounced shadows.
-For instance, darken the lower areas of the breastplate and the upper parts of the tassets (the metal skirt) to add depth.
+• Glazing: Apply thin, semi-transparent layers of paint (thinned about 1:5 with water) to deepen shadows.
+Start the black glaze in lighter areas and pull it toward darker areas to create smooth transitions.
+For example, darken the lower parts of the breastplate and the upper sections of the tassets (the metal skirt) to add depth.

-Next, focus on highlighting with a light color.
-I used Silver (063, Vallejo) from the Model Air range, which has a fine pigment.
-Apply silver highlights along the edges of each armor piece.
-Use the brush bristles horizontally along the edges to create thin, precise lines.
-Apply a silver glaze in the opposite direction of the previous glaze, starting from the dark area and moving toward the lighter edge.
-You can start the brush stroke from a mid-tone rather than the darkest one if needed.
+Next, add highlights using a light metallic color.
+We use Silver IONIC-0175 (or Light Metal A.MIG-0621 from the range Dio Dribrush of AMMO, which has a fine pigment that is great for detail work, but it requires more thinning).
+Apply silver highlights along the edges of the armor by running the brush horizontally along the edges to create thin, clean lines.
+For extra depth, apply a silver glaze in the opposite direction of your earlier black glazing: start from the dark area and blend toward the lighter edge.
+If needed, begin from a mid-tone instead of the darkest shadow.

 This completes the metallic painting process.
 The miniature is not yet finished, though.
 Next time, we will cover painting different types of leather: black, dark brown, and light brown (click here).
 Or, if you prefer to paint TMM gold, check this another post (here).